 G4S is a British security company that helps Israel to operate prisons at which Palestinian political prisoners are held without trial and subjected to torture.
 G4S also provides equipment and services to illegal Israeli settlements, Israel’s apartheid Wall and the Israeli military.

-As this timeline shows, the campaign against G4S is having a real impact, and is forcing the company to announce it may end some aspects of its support for Israeli apartheid.
+As this timeline shows, the campaign against G4S is having a real impact.

 January 2015 – The student union at University College London votes to cancel its contract with G4S as soon as possible.
 The news follows the confirmation by Essex Student Union, also in the UK, that it has cancelled its contract with G4S.